Hiring International Employees in the UK

 The UK Skilled Worker Visa is a type of visa designed for foreign nationals who have a job offer from a UK employer in a skilled occupation.
 This visa category replaced the Tier 2 (General) Visa and is part of the UK’s points-based immigration system.

-To qualify for a Skilled Worker Visa, applicants must meet specific criteria, including a job offer from a licensed UK employer, English language proficiency, and earning a minimum salary of £38,700 per year unless exceptions apply, such as jobs on the Shortage Occupation List.
+To qualify for a Skilled Worker Visa, applicants must meet specific criteria, including a job offer from a licensed UK employer, English language proficiency, and earning a minimum salary of £26,200 per year or £10.75 per hour unless exceptions apply, such as jobs on the Shortage Occupation List.

 The Skilled Worker Visa allows individuals to live and work in the UK and can potentially lead to settlement (Indefinite Leave to Remain) and even British citizenship, depending on the circumstances.